 Activating Search and Control With Voice Commands

-When you’re using apps on your smartphone, and on many computers, it’s convenient to use voice commands to make things happen.
+When using apps on your smartphone and on many computers, it’s convenient to use voice commands to make things happen.
 Your hands and eyes remain free for other functions.
 As such, up-to-date websites must have the capability to entertain voice commands or be “left in the dust,”

-As a traveler, voice command capability adds to your flexibility in using a website.
-Its presence or absence can clue you in as to whether the website in question belongs to a forward-thinking company that is likely to have other modern IT solutions for the travel industry.
+As a traveler, voice command capability adds to your website flexibility.
+Its presence or absence can tell you whether the website belongs to a forward-thinking company that is likely to have other modern IT solutions for the travel industry.

 What Can a Robot Do For You?

-Artificial Intelligence (AI) has enabled robots to take over many tasks that traditionally required human involvement in the past.
+Artificial Intelligence (AI) has enabled robots to take over many tasks that traditionally required human involvement.
 As they are for many functions in life, robots are helpful IT solutions for the travel industry.

 A robot is essentially a computer connected to some mechanical function that allows it to pick something up, turn a knob, flip a switch, vacuum a room, or perform numerous other physical tasks.
-While its capability is limited to what it’s programmed to do, it does those things with unfailing accuracy.
+While its capability is limited to what it’s programmed to do, it does those things accurately.
 Such human frailties as distractions, fatigue, or forgetfulness don’t hamper its functions.

 AI is what gives robots the capability to learn how to do new things without being reprogrammed.
-Traditional robots were programmed to do things, and they could do only those things.
+Traditional robots were programmed to do things and could do only those things.
 AI helps them learn when their action leads to an incorrect result.
 With AI, robots can recognize speech, solve problems, and improve their function based on physical or human feedback.
-As they experience more speech and results-based learning, they get continually “smarter.”
+As they experience more speech and results-based learning, they become “smarter.”